vivan-doshi/stock-exchange-thegame/game_mode_specs.md

 ---

 *Game Mode Specifications for Stock Market Tycoon.
-This document defines the progression system and planned features for all five difficulty levels.*
+This document defines the progression system and planned features for all five difficulty levels, supporting both Standard (2-6) and Extended (7-12) player variants.*